The Anti-Chime Guide: Why Online Banks Fail Financing | VoltRush USA

 Why doesn't the lender just fix this?

 Because they process 10,000 applications/day.
-Updating compliance code for fintech banks = hours of work, legal review, regulatory approval.
+Updating compliance code for fintech banks = hours of work, legal check, regulatory approval.
 For a fintech representing <2% of applications, it's not priority.

 Is it illegal for lenders to reject Chime?